yeller/shoutout/README.md

 deal purely with serialized strings, and string keys, shoutout does the serialization logic itself.

+The library provides an in memory store (used for testing) that you could look at for an example.

 ## License

 Copyright © 2014 Tom Crayford